-The online Early Childhood Education in a Mobile Society (ECEMS), BS is designed to prepare students to work in early childhood settings with young children whose family members are highly mobile.
+The online Bachelor of Science in Early Childhood Education in a Mobile Society (ECEMS) degree program is designed to prepare students to work in early childhood settings with young children whose family members are highly mobile.

 Family mobility is increasingly prevalent in military families, immigrant families, families required to travel for a living, homeless families and families living in poverty.

 - Use their understanding of young children's needs and characteristics to influence the child's development and learning.

 - Learn to create environments that are healthy, respectful, supportive and challenging for each child.

 - Understand how successful early childhood education depends upon partnerships with the child's family and community.

 - Utilize knowledge of academic disciplines to design, implement and evaluate experiences that promote positive development and learning for every young child.